gkapfham/vim-vitamin-onec/README.md

 ## Raising an Issue

-The developer of **vim-vitamin-onec** is glad that you are willing to take the time to raise an issue to document problems with the colorscheme.
+The developer of **vim-vitamin-onec** is glad that you are willing to take the time to raise an issue documenting problems with the colorscheme.
 Before you do so, please check the [Issue Tracker](https://github.com/gkapfham/vim-vitamin-onec/issues) to make sure that someone has not already raised your issue.
 If you have a new issue to raise,